The Weeknd: Unconventional

 Image credit: Kayla Johnson [CC BY 2.0]

-On February 15, 2016, Canadian singer-songwriter and record producer The Weeknd took home two Grammy Awards: Best Urban Contemporary Album and Best R&B Performance.
-He'd received seven nominations, and his Solo Mom, Samra, was cheering him on.
+On February 15, 2016, Canadian singer-songwriter and record producer The Weeknd took home two Grammy Awards for best urban contemporary album and best R&B performance.
+He’d received seven nominations, and his Solo Mom, Samra, was cheering him on.
+On January 28, 2018, he took home a third Grammy—again for best urban contemporary album—for Starboy.
 Born Abęl Makkonen Tesfaye in Toronto, The Weeknd grew up listening to a rich diversity of music, from soul and quiet storm to funk, indie rock, and hip-hop.
 Michael Jackson was a huge influence: Tesfaye told Rolling Stone it was Jackson’s music that made him want to be a singer.
 “At home, if it wasn’t Ethiopian music, it was Michael,” he said.
 “He was our icon.”

 Tesfaye’s parents and Samra’s mom had migrated from Ethiopia in the 1980s.
 But Tesfaye’s dad didn’t stick around, so Solo Mom Samra worked several jobs, including nursing and catering, in addition to attending night school, to keep things stable for her son.
 “I’m a mama’s boy,” Tesfaye conceded to Rolling Stone.
 “Everything good, I get from my mother.”

 Indeed, Samra has an inner strength: she and her mother lived through Ethiopia’s Red Terror, which took place after Emperor Haile Selassie’s death.
 Tens of thousands of civilians were killed by a military junta, but Tesfaye says that his mom and grandma never talk about it.
 “I remember hearing some stories from my uncles,” he said.
 “But I don’t think my mom wanted to tell those stories.”